 Social listening is powerful, effective, and costs practically nothing.
 You can use it to both identify your company’s strong suits and weak spots.
 It answers questions like:

-Every question you answer will significantly improve customer experience and increase the chances of turning a regular customer into lifetime advocates.
-Social media advocacy is all about collecting feedback from every channel you can think of and engaging potential clients in a relationship that is mutually beneficial.
+🤳 Social media advocacy is all about collecting feedback from every channel you can think of and engaging potential customers in a relationship that is mutually beneficial.

-Asking for specific details will result in more detailed answers, plus it tells the customer that their opinion matters—a prize in its own right.
+🤝 Asking for specific details will result in more detailed answers, as well as tell the customer that their opinion matters — a prize in its own right.

 Like it or not, customer service matters in your customer’s journey.
 It is also your most valuable source of information for improving your product.